Graduate Application Instructions

 Choosing a Program

 Financial aid for graduate students takes many forms.
-Most full-time PhD students are supported by teaching assistantships, research assistantships, or by research grants and fellowships.
+Ninety-four percent of full-time Ph.D students currently in the School of History and Sociology attend tuition free and eighty-three percent are also supported by teaching assistantships, research assistantships, or by research grants and fellowships.
 More information about these opportunities can be found on the Assistantships, Fellowships, and Grants tab above.

 Students may also receive financial aid in the form of loans and grants.
 These are administered through Georgia Tech’s Graduate Financial Aid Office.